The Bankrate promise

 If you’re serious about veterinary medicine, it’s important to research several colleges and universities to understand the costs compared with the value of the education you can expect to receive.

-If you’re struggling with your student loan debt after graduation, there are options available to get relief and save money.
+If you’re struggling with your student loan debt after graduation, options are available to get relief and save money.
 For example, student loan refinance rates can be lower than what your original loans charge, and the process of refinancing could give you some more flexibility with your payment schedule.
 However, if you have federal student loans, you should weigh the cost of losing federal loan benefits before you refinance with a private lender.

 Alternatives to vet school